zpl-c/zpl/README.md

 * **Math** - OpenGL game dev friendly library for math.

 # Example Usage
-In this example, I'll show you how to write a simple JSON5 benchmark tool by using ZPL only.
+In this example, I'll show you how to write a simple JSON5 benchmark tool by using zpl only.

 First, I recommend looking at [zpl.h](https://github.com/zpl-c/zpl/releases/latest) header file from the releases, which describes how to use the library.
 Now you know that to use zpl.h in your project, you have to define `ZPL_IMPLEMENTATION` exactly in **ONE SOURCE** file **BEFORE**, including the zpl.h file itself, to embed it successfully.

 Afterward, we need to deal with file loading, navigate the `code` folder and find the respective module [file.h](https://github.com/zpl-c/zpl/blob/master/code/header/core/file.h)

 As you can see, each module contains its own header/source file.
 These are bundled together on each release.
 When we develop ZPL, we include [code/zpl.h](https://github.com/zpl-c/zpl/blob/master/code/zpl.h), as it allows us to have full syntax and semantics support while coding the library.
-However, as an end-user, you can use ZPL from the releases page, as it contains everything bundled together and ready to be used within the project.
+However, as an end-user, you can use zpl from the releases page, as it contains everything bundled together and ready to be used within the project.

 File module takes care of necessary file i/o operations.
 Write a code to read `test.json5` file (you can use `zpl_file_read_contents`) and try to print its content (either use libc's printf or methods from [print.h](https://github.com/zpl-c/zpl/blob/master/code/header/core/print.h)) Check [code/apps](https://github.com/zpl-c/zpl/blob/master/code/apps/examples/) folder for code examples.